 This course introduces policies and procedures concerning the protection of the confidentiality and integrity of a patient's record and health information.

-70 Contact Hour - 4 Credits Pre- or Co-requisite: None
+70 Contact Hour - 4 Credits

 This course offers an introduction to the principals of coding diseases using ICD (International Classification of Disease), clinical modification and the impact of coding for reimbursement at an introductory level.

 HIM 105 Reimbursement Methodologies